upperstream/packer-templates/freebsd/freebsd-15.1/README.md

 Parallels build intends to create aarch64 box on Apple Silicon Mac host.

+### UTM

+From the terminal, invoke the following command for UTM provider:

+	packer build -only=utm-iso.default \
+		-var-file vars-freebsd-15.1-aarch64.pkrvars.hcl \
+		freebsd-15.1-minimal.pkr.hcl

+You will find a vagrant box file named `FreeBSD-15.1-BETA-minimal-v1.20260501-aarch64-utm.box` in the same directory after the command has succeeded.

+Then you can add the box named `FreeBSD-15.1-BETA-minimal-v1.20260501-aarch64` to your box list by the following command:

+	vagrant box add FreeBSD-15.1-BETA-minimal-v1.20260501-aarch64-utm.box \
+		--name FreeBSD-15.1-BETA-minimal-v1.20260501-aarch64 \
+		--provider utm

+UTM build intends to create aarch64 box on Apple Silicon Mac host.

 ## Default settings

 These default settings are done by the file `Vagrantfile.FreeBSD-13.2+`